MicrosoftDocs/MIMDocs/MIMDocs/Microsoft-identity-manager-2016-sp1-release-notes.md

 If you encounter issues during a production deployment of MIM SP1, please contact Microsoft customer support.

-We want to hear from you as well!
-If you have any feedback, comments, or concerns for the product team, email us at [mim2016@microsoft.com.](mailto:mim2016@microsoft.com)

 ## Updates in this service pack #